 Pairing Caviar with Classic Holiday Flavors

 Sparkling wine, Champagne, or crisp white wines are natural pairings, balancing the richness of caviar with acidity and effervescence.
-For non-alcoholic options, chilled sparkling water with citrus works beautifully.
+Lighter beer actually pairs well with caviar when fat and acids are involved - smoked roes as well!

 Creating a Moment, Not Just a Menu